-Sue: “One of our nights – the opera night in Follies Pizzeria – was testament to this.
+Sue: “One of our nights – the opera night in a small local restaurant – was testament to this.
 We had everyone; adults with learning disabilities, young children, homeless people and all sitting together around those who were eating their pizzas.
 It was a wonderful evening.
 Even the poor waitress trying to serve the pizzas got involved with the entertainment!”

 Sadie: “In using the Coastal Park as a venue, we wanted to make theatre and performance accessible to everyone, and to use the whole park too.
 The amphitheatre is wonderful, but to be able to use the pirate ship for the treasure hunt and the treasure map, or the other play equipment means that we can be so fresh and versatile in what we produce.
 It reaches more people.”

 Sue: “We did the Round The World Day and that was inclusive too.
 We found as many local people from different cultures as we could to perform music and much more.”